Richard Martin (actor)

 Richard Martin (December 12, 1917 – September 4, 1994) was an American actor.
 He was best known for his role as Chito Rafferty, the Irish-Mexican western comedy relief sidekick of Tim Holt and Robert Mitchum, among others.
 Before their pairing, Martin originated the role in the 1943 film Bombardier.

 Early life

 Martin was born in Spokane, Washington.
-His family moved to a Mexican neighbourhood in West Hollywood, California, where he learned to imitate his friends.
+His family moved to a Mexican neighborhood in West Hollywood, California, where he learned to imitate his friends.
 He began in films by working as a receptionist for MGM.
 When a friend made a bet with his agent that the agent couldn't get Martin an actor's contract, Martin's agent won the bet.
 He became a prolific contract player for RKO Pictures in 1942, often appearing unbilled.
 It was there his Chito Rafferty character was born.

 Career

 Hollywood's World War II films often featured many ethnic American enlisted men, and Martin first played Rafferty as a contemporary air crewman in Bombardier.
 He soon repeated the role in the western Nevada opposite Robert Mitchum.
 He appeared opposite a few other stars in RKO westerns.